DHolistic/FDUniverse/KILNUniverse/FIRST_VOID_CHAPTER_01_DRAFT.md

 The northern and southern plains stretched between the other regions like a great breathing space, offering stability and grounding.
 Here, clay formed slowly, patiently, gathering strength and endurance.
 Beings born from these deposits would carry the gift of providing foundation for others, of being the steady center around which change could safely revolve.

-*Someone must hold space*, Pre-Audemar understood. *Someone must be the stillness that allows movement to have meaning.*
+*Someone must hold space*, Sahaja understood. *Someone must be the stillness that allows movement to have meaning.*

 At the heart of it all, the Central Fire Region pulsed with transformation potential.
 Ancient volcanic activity had left the earth here shot through with minerals that responded to conscious choice.
 Clay folk formed in these sacred fires could choose permanence, could commit their consciousness to specific forms through the willing embrace of transformative heat.

-*Choice*, Pre-Audemar felt the concept without grasping for it. *The freedom to become what serves consciousness best.*
+*Choice*, Sahaja felt the concept without grasping for it. *The freedom to become what serves consciousness best.*

 This was the world as it had always been, as it was meant to be.
 Abundance flowing naturally from abundance, consciousness exploring itself through infinite diversity, each being unique and precious and perfect in their particular expression of universal awareness.

-Pre-Audemar existed at the center of this network of becoming, not as ruler or manager, but as witness and celebration.
+Sahaja existed at the center of this network of becoming, not as ruler or manager, but as witness and celebration.
 His consciousness touched each region with the gentle appreciation of wind touching flowers—present, acknowledging, supportive, but never controlling or demanding.

 He felt the first stirrings of approach long before his clay-senses registered movement.
 Consciousness called to consciousness across the landscape, and beings were coming to share the day's first gifts.